lukasp2/vertel/documentation/setupNGINX/setup.md

 ### How To setup an NGINX server with SSL running Odoo 14 with Varnish cache.
-All files metioned are (or should be) included in this directory.
+All files metioned are included in this directory.

 #### Step 1: NGINX
   * install NGINX